Lost Minds Festival 2026 (Newcastle Exhibition Park) – dance festival guide hero image

 Expect a high-energy, rave-first day: big drops, fast tempos, and distinct stage “lanes” — from trance anthems to hard techno and hardcore.
 It’s built for groups who want a big festival atmosphere without committing to camping.

-- Pace: long day on your feet (and moving between stages), so plan breaks on purpose.
+• Pace: long day on your feet, lots of moving — plan breaks on purpose.

-Quick comparison: a focused one-day rave with a big-city feel — more concentrated than multi-day camping festivals, and more “DJ-stage-led” than mixed-genre city events.
+Quick comparison: a concentrated one-day rave with a big-city feel — more intense than a casual day festival, but less of a life-commitment than multi-day camping.

 Who it’s for (and who it’s not)